Discussing Torah matters because the Torah matters

 Woe to you, blind guides, who say, ‘Whoever swears by the temple, it is nothing, but whoever swears by the gold of the temple, he is obligated.’
 You blind fools!
 For which is greater: the gold or the temple that sanctifies the gold?
 And you say, ‘Whoever swears by the altar, it is nothing, but whoever swears by the offering on it, he is obligated.’
 You blind men!
 For which is greater: the offering or the altar which sanctifies the offering?

-The appetite is in focus, as in where do your values lie?
-The Pharisee hungers for superficial trappings.
-Instead of valuing God’s temple, he values its gold which impresses foreign dignitaries.
-Instead of valuing God’s altar, he values its meat which he can eat.
+The appetite is in focus, as in what does one value?
+The Pharisee hungers for the superficial trappings of his religion.
+Instead of valuing God’s temple as a meeting-place between the mortal and the divine, he values its gold which impresses foreign dignitaries.
+Instead of valuing God’s altar for the sacred touchpoint it represents, he values its sacrificial meat which he can eat tonight.
 For the Pharisee, the physical elements from which he benefits are of more desire than the intangible world.
-But those who hunger and thirst after righteousness crave the spiritual world, so God sees to it that they experience fullness in both.
+But those who hunger and thirst after righteousness crave the spiritual world which may or may not provide any tangible benefit, so God sees to it that they experience the best of both.

 Next: